An Embedding Framework for Consistent Polyhedral Surrogates: Conclusions

 \subsection{Acknowledgements}

-We thank Arpit Agarwal and Peter Bartlett for several discussions early on, which led to several important insights.
-We thank Eric Balkanski for his help with Lemma~\ref{lem:bar-f}.
-This material is based upon work supported by the National Science Foundation under Grant No.\ 1657598.
+We thank Arpit Agarwal and Peter Bartlett for many early discussions and insights, Stephen Becker for a reference to Hoffman constants, and Nishant Mehta, Enrique Nueve, and Anish Thilagar for other suggestions.
+This material is based upon work supported by the National Science Foundation under Grants No.\ 1657598 and No.\ DGE 1650115.